sartography/SpiffWorkflow/doc/tutorial/index.rst

-Since we included *manual* tasks in the specification, you will want to implement a user interface in practice, but we are just going to assume that all tasks are automatic for this tutorial:
+Since we included *manual* tasks in the specification, you will want to implement a user interface in practice, but we are just going to assume that all tasks are automatic for this tutorial.
+Note that the *manual* flag has no effect on the control flow; it is just a flag that a user interface may use to identify tasks that require a user input.

 .. literalinclude:: start.py

+:meth:`SpiffWorkflow.Workflow.complete_all` completes all tasks in accordance to the specification, until no further tasks are READY for being executed.
+Note that this does not mean that the workflow is completed after calling :meth:`SpiffWorkflow.Workflow.complete_all`, since some tasks may be WAITING, or may be blocked by another WAITING task, for example.

 Serializing a workflow
 ----------------------